Principles of Physical Layer Security in Multiuser Wireless Networks: A Survey: Relays and Cooperative Methods

-In \cite{Tang_Interference-assisted08}, a wiretap channel with an independent helping jammer is considered.
-The interferer can send a random codeword at a rate that ensures that it can be decoded and subtracted from the received signal by the intended receiver but cannot be decoded by the eavesdropper. \cite{Wang_Cooperative09} consider the cooperative artificial interference approach for MIMO ad hoc networks.
-The model therein can also be regarded as the external helper category, since when one pair of nodes are communicating with each other, all the nodes surrounding the legitimate receiver cooperate to interfere with the eavesdropper by sending jamming signals.
-A general model is given by
+In \cite{Tang_Interference-assisted08}, a wiretap channel with an independent helping jammer was considered.
+The interferer can send a random codeword at a rate that ensures that it can be decoded and subtracted from the received signal by the intended receiver but cannot be decoded by the eavesdropper.
+The optimal helper power allocation over parallel OFDM subchannels is derived in \cite{Renna13ICC}.
+Optimal jamming weights and positions for helpers with mobility are presented in \cite{Petropulu13}.
+The effect of CSI feedback delay on relay and helper selection was quantified in \cite{Wu13}.
+In \cite{PeiTSP14}, a MISO scenario with constrained limited feedback of CSI from the receiver was considered, and an adaptive bit-allocation policy was proposed to optimally divide feedback bits between the transmitter and helper channels.
+The full MIMO scenario with artificial noise jamming by a single multi-antenna helper was analyzed in \cite{FakoorianTSP11}.
+The jamming strategy of a multi-antenna helper powered by energy harvesting instead of a regular battery was optimized in \cite{MukherjeeAsilomar12}.

-where $\mathbf{H}_{B,0}$ and $\mathbf{H}_{E,0}$ are the channels from the source to the destination and eavesdropper respectively and $\mathbf{H}_{B,i}$ and $\mathbf{H}_{E,i}$ are the channels from jammer $i$ to the destination and eavesdropper respectively. $\mathbf{x}$ is the information signals and $\mathbf{q}_i$ is the artificial interference, and $\mathbf{y}$ and $\mathbf{z}$ are received signals at the destination and eavesdropper respectively.
-For the proposed coordinated cooperative jamming scheme in \cite{Wang_Cooperative09}, orthogonal information subspace and jamming subspace are broadcast across the network and $\mathbf{q}_i$ is chosen to lie in the publicized jamming subspace such that there will be no interference at the destination when an appropriate receive beamformer is used.
+For the proposed coordinated cooperative jamming scheme for MIMO ad hoc networks in \cite{Wang_Cooperative09}, when one pair of nodes are communicating with each other, all the nodes surrounding the legitimate receiver cooperate to interfere with the eavesdropper by sending jamming signals.
+Orthogonal information subspaces and jamming subspaces are broadcast across the network, and artificial noise is chosen to lie in the publicized jamming subspace such that there will be no interference at the destination when an appropriate receive beamformer is used.
 An uncoordinated cooperative jamming strategy is also proposed for the case where the public jamming subspace is unavailable.
-In this case, $\mathbf{q}_i$ is simply the right singular vector of $\mathbf{H}_{B,i}$ corresponding to the smallest singular value.
+In this case, the AN is simply the right singular vector of the main channel corresponding to the smallest singular value.
 Both schemes have been shown to efficiently increase the secrecy capacity, even if the eavesdropper has knowledge of the associated subspaces.
+The authors of \cite{HuangTSP12} considered a MISO channel with and without an external helper, and obtained robust beamforming/jamming solutions via numerical methods for imperfect CSI scenarios.